-For this benchmark, we transfer 1 Gibibyte of data from node 0 to the destination node.
+For this benchmark, we transfer 1 Gibibyte of data from node 0 to the destination node, employing the submission method previously described.
+For each utilized node, we spawn one pinned thread responsible for submission.
 We present data for nodes 8, 11, 12, and 15.
 To understand the selection, refer to Figure 3.1, which illustrates the node IDs of the configured systems and the corresponding storage technology.
 Node 8 accesses the HBM on node 0, making it the physically closest possible destination.
 Node 11 is located diagonally on the chip, representing the farthest intra-socket operation benchmarked.
 Nodes 12 and 15 lie diagonally on the second socket's CPU, making them representative of inter-socket transfer operations.